SwarupaPedapalli/FitnessTrack/RFP.md

 This screen displays all the week days and corresponding fitness excersises.
 When user clicks on a particular day, the user will be redirected to the page where user can see all the exercises for the day along with some pictures and description.

 #### Customization Screen:
-This screen allows the user to customize the exercises based on his/her interest, energy and availability.
+This screen allows the user to customize the exercises based on his/her interest, nutrition and goals.

 ## Images
 <img src="images/Home Page.jpeg" alt="homepage_Diagram"/>